-- The stated policies and objectives for the portfolio and the operation of those policies in practice.
-In particular, whether management's strategy focuses on earning contractual interest revenue, maintaining a particular interest rate profile, matching the duration of the financial assets to the duration of the liabilities that are funding those assets or realizing cash flows through the sale of the assets; - Management's evaluation of the performance of the portfolio; - How risks are assessed and managed; and - The frequency, volume and timing of sales in prior periods, the reasons for such sales and its expectations about future sales activity.
-However, information about sales activity is not considered in isolation, but as part of an overall assessment of how the Group's stated objective for managing the financial assets is achieved and how cash flows are realised.
+The stated policies and objectives for the portfolio and the operation of those policies in practice.
+In particular, whether management's-strategy focuses on earning contractual interest revenue, maintaining a particular interest rate profile, matching the duration of the financial assets to the duration of the liabilities that are funding those assets or realizing cash flows through the sale of the

+The frequency, volume and timing of sales in prior periods, the reasons for such sales and its expectations about future sales activity.
+However, information about sales activity is not considered in isolation, but as part of an overall assessment of how the Group's stated objective for managing